lamberta/ludovision/run-at-boot.md

 create an init script for it.
 As root, copy the sample file below to `/etc/init.d/ludovico`, and make sure the script is executable (using `chmod 755 filename` should do the trick).
-Now you can start and stop the service with the commands:
+Now you can start and stop the service with these commands:

 ~~~
 $ /etc/init.d/ludovico start
 $ /etc/init.d/ludovico stop
+$ /etc/init.d/ludovico restart
 ~~~

 With the init scripts in place, install the scripts into the